sanskrit/raw_etexts_english/blogs/manasataramgini/2010-09-13_a-discourse-on-a-shiva-mantra-and-arsha-usage-in-it.md

 +++
-title = "A discourse on a shiva mantra and ArSha usage inxa0it"
+title = "A discourse on a shiva mantra and ArSha usage in it"

 +++
 stomaM vo adya rudrAya shikvase kShayadvIrAya namasA didiShTana |